shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

 import { NavigationBar } from '@shoutem/ui/navigation';
 ```

 We prepared some data for you.
-Create `app/assets` folder, which will keep the assets for application part of your extension, and extract [this content](/restaurants/restaurants.zip) inside, which contains restaurants data.
+Create `app/assets` folder, which will keep the assets for application part of your extension, and extract [this JSON file](/restaurants/restaurants.zip) inside, which contains restaurants data.

 Define a method in `RestaurantsList` class that returns an array of restaurants.